crodas/Autoloader/README.md

 Autoloaders are cool, but every project comes with their own autoloader.
 Your project ends up having more autoloader than proper code.

-I'm a pragmatic developer, and I don't believe that's fair that we spend in our production environment, where files barely changes comparing to the number of executions, executing autoloaders over and over.
+I'm a pragmatic developer, and I don't believe that's fair that we spend in our production environment, where files barely change comparing to the number of executions.

 So as a proof of concept I started this project, that aims to generate an efficient autoloader.
 The generated autoloader has an array of classes and files.
 As an extra gift, the generated code will have a generic PSR-0 autoloader (borrowed from @alganet).